Sierra Club Kansas City Outings

 We may ask for small donations to cover the costs of things like leader training and maintaining our gear lending library.
 Note, donations to the Sierra Club are not tax-deductible (we're a Section 501(c)(4) non-profit organization under the Internal Revenue Code.)
 Our leaders are unpaid volunteers who generously give their time.
 Speaking of that, we're always interested in finding new leaders and assistant leaders.

-🌟 Love the outdoors and having fun?
-We're looking for additional leaders to join us to take people on amazing adventures!
-Start as an assistant leader (sweep) and grow into a leadership role, all while building valuable skills and making lifelong connections.
+🌟 Love the outdoors and adventure?
+We're looking for passionate volunteers to help guide unforgettable journeys!
+Start as an assistant leader (sweep) and grow into a leadership role—all while building valuable skills and lifelong connections.

 ### Backpacking Trips

-In addition to our beginner backpacking program, we host beginner and advanced backpacking trips locally and regionally, with options for national and international outings.
+In addition to our beginner backpacking program, we have hosted beginner and advanced backpacking trips locally and regionally, with options for national and international outings.
 These trips offer progression for those who complete the beginner program and provide team-building opportunities for leaders.

 ### Activities and Leadership